 - ..UPDATE: To heck with all that glass!
 The new hotness is canvas gallery wraps!
 See mpix.com or redipix.com

-- carrying cases for artwork – either make boxes out of wood (stupidly heavy, but it’s the most ‘professional’), use custom cardboard boxes for each piece (a bit fiddly because they’re always sliding around, you need a sheet of foam inside to protect each one, and they are not waterproof), or buy huge Rubbermaid plastic carrying totes from Home Depot ($35 each, also use foam to keep the frames from knocking around).
+- carrying cases for artwork – either make boxes out of wood (stupidly heavy, but it’s the most ‘professional’), use cardboard boxes (can be a bit fiddly, and they are not waterproof), or something like this — huge Rubbermaid plastic carrying totes from Home Depot ($35 each, also use foam to keep the frames from knocking around).

 - cardboard boxes from uline.com for selling the framed images.
 For protection: include a sheet of foam, or line them with bubble wrap.
 Cardboard is abrasive.